naturalis/cl-provision/staging/README.md

 - You can setup Vagrant + libvirt on KVM, following the [guide](https://docs.cumulusnetworks.com/display/VX/Vagrant+and+Libvirt+with+KVM+or+QEMU) or running the ansible [playbook](https://github.com/CumulusNetworks/ansible_snippets/blob/master/setup_simulation_server/install_libvirt_kvm_simulation.yml).

 - Clone the [topology_converter repo](https://github.com/CumulusNetworks/topology_converter) from cumulus.
 These files will help us to make a Vagrantfile with needed specials according to the links and hosts we define in a .dot file.
+More info about this tool is found [here](https://github.com/CumulusNetworks/topology_converter/tree/master/documentation).
 ```bash
                                                                        +---------+
                                                                   +--> | LibVirt |